happyhorseshoe/QA_Class_TestCaseTarget/TestPlanTarget.md

 Expected Result: A warning should pop up that reads “Are you sure you want to choose (*store name*)?”

 Actual Result: There was no warning.
 I was able to choose a store 40 miles away without any pop up displaying.
+Please see PickUp5ERROR.png for image.

 <br>